ispras/dedoc/docs/source/getting_started/usage.rst

     :lines: 15-21

-Since we have checked if the converter is able to convert the file, we can convert it using :meth:`~dedoc.converters.DocxConverter.do_convert` method:
+Since we have checked if the converter is able to convert the file, we can convert it using :meth:`~dedoc.converters.DocxConverter.convert` method:

 .. literalinclude:: ../_static/code_examples/dedoc_usage_tutorial.py
     :language: python